protocubo/assertion.hx/README.md

 ## Configuring

-`Assertion` works out of the box without any configuration, but in same cases you might want to change or disable certain default behaviors.
+`Assertion` works out of the box without any configuration, but in some cases you might want to change or disable certain default behaviors.

 You can configure the library both at compile time and runtime.